elbolt/subCortex-speech/README.md

 ## Description

-This repository contains the pipelines for the electroencephalography (EEG) and the audio signal preprocessing encoding models of our paper entitled "Auditory encoding of natural speech at subcortical and cortical levels is not indicative of cognitive decline", accepted for publication at eNeuro.
+This repository contains the data pipelines pipelines described in "Data preprocessing" and "TRF modeling" in our paper entitled "Auditory encoding of natural speech at subcortical and cortical levels is not indicative of cognitive decline", [doi:10.1523/eNeuro.0545-23.2024](https://doi.org/10.1523/ENEURO.0545-23.2024).

 We share the code for reasons of transparency.
-The data—EEG and audio files—cannot (yet) be shared.
+The data—EEG and audio files—cannot be shared, but are available upon request.
 The code is adapted to our environment and data infrastructure and cannot be executed without adjustments.

 * The required modules that we have used to execute our code can be found in the `environment.yml` file.
 * All data paths would have to be adapted to your own data infrastructure.